These Roasted Herbed Baby Potatoes are the perfect side dish for any beef, chicken, lamb or fish dish. A simple recipe with lots of flavor!

 - Roast until potatoes are tender and brown, stirring occasionally to ensure even browning, about 45 minutes.

-- Place roasted potatoes in a large glass bowl, toss with chopped parsley and serve.
+- Place roasted potatoes in a serving bowl, toss with chopped parsley and serve.

 - Parchment paper or aluminum foil lined on the baking sheet can be used to make clean up easier.